LurenLeon/DDoS-Simulation/README.md

 python script that kept track of sent packets and dropped packets from each user node during each second of the simulation.
 Using the given network topology for the assignment I created a situation where I could maximize degradation with 8 bots.

+Using NS2 to simulate a link-flooding DDoS attack on a small network.